142 Streatham Hill,

 1 person favorited this theater

 Located in the south-west inner London district of Streatham.
-The Gaumont Palace opened on 14th March 1932.
+The Gaumont Palace opened on 14th March 1932 with 2,381 seats.
 It was designed in an Art Deco style by architectural firm of Charles Nicholas & J.E.
 Dixon-Spain.
 It is located on Streatham Hill at the corner of Ardwell Street.
 It featured an open-air terrace above the entrance which served teas on good weather days!
+The Gaumont Palace had a large fully equipped stage house and numerous dressing rooms.
+It was equipped with a 3Manual/10Ranks Compton organ.

 In early-July 1944 it was seriously damaged by a German V1 rocket bomb and was closed.
 The damaged building then became a temporary factory until building restrictions were lifted and the interior was entirely reconconstucted to the designs of architectural firm T.P.
 Bennett & Son.

 The interior was re-constructed again and it was converted into a 36-lane bowling alley known as the Streatham Bowl which opened on 29th January 1962.
-The Streatham Bowl was closed in early-2008 and plans are proposed for re-developement.
+Part of the bowl was converted into a laser-drome.
+The Streatham Bowl and laser-drome were closed in early-2008 and plans are proposed for re-developement.
+Demolition began in late-October 2014.
 Hopes are that at least the facade will be retained.

 Just login to your account and subscribe to this theater